-Originally called the Alliance Defense Fund (the name changed in 2012), the ADF has been funding cases and training attorneys since its inception, claiming that it is “advocating for freedom in court,” though it also is working to “change the culture,” because, it says, legal victories aren’t enough.
-In other words, the ADF is attempting to do away with the separation of church and state and graft its version of conservative Christianity onto the legal profession and the culture at large through its legal strategies and the training of thousands of attorneys and by advocating for policy changes on state and federal levels.
+Originally called the Alliance Defense Fund (the name changed in 2012), ADF has been funding cases and training attorneys since its inception, claiming that it is “advocating for freedom in court,” though it also is working to “change the culture,” because, it says, legal victories aren’t enough.
+In other words, ADF is attempting to eradicate the separation of church and state and graft its version of conservative Christianity onto the legal profession and the culture at large through its legal strategies, the training of thousands of attorneys and its advocacy of policy changes at the state and federal levels.

-The ADF Academy is a training program that purports to equip participants to “effectively advocate for religious liberty, the sanctity of life, and marriage and family.”
-The ADF claims more than 1,800 lawyers have participated.
+ADF Academy is a training program that purports to equip participants to “effectively advocate for religious liberty, the sanctity of life, and marriage and family.”
+ADF claims more than 1,800 lawyers have participated.
 The organization also offers the secretive Blackstone Legal Fellowship, through which Christian law students study under prominent scholars, participate in internships, and prepare for life and leadership in the legal profession.
-Since 2000 (the year of Blackstone’s inception), the ADF claims it has trained over 1,600 law students from 225 law schools in 21 different countries.
+Since 2000 (the year of Blackstone’s inception), ADF claims it has trained more than 1,600 law students from 225 law schools in 21 different countries.

-Alan Sears was the longtime president, CEO and general counsel of the ADF until January 2017.
-Sears served in various positions during the Reagan and George H.W.
+Alan Sears was the longtime president, CEO and general counsel of ADF until January 2017.
+He served in various positions during the Reagan and George H.W.
 Bush administrations and also worked for the Department of Justice and was appointed director of the Attorney General’s Commission on Pornography.

-Under Sears’ leadership, the ADF expanded its training, funding, and outreach not only domestically, but internationally.
-Using its international platforms, the ADF works with policymakers and other organizations to outlaw abortion, deny equality and marriage to LGBT people worldwide, and continue to push for a hard-right Christian theocratic worldview that is reflected in legislation and policies.
+Under Sears’ leadership, ADF expanded its training, funding and outreach not only domestically but internationally.
+Using its international platforms, ADF works with policymakers and other organizations to outlaw abortion, deny equality and marriage to LGBTQ people worldwide, and continue to push for a hard-right Christian theocratic worldview that is reflected in legislation and policies.

 Farris’ history in the religious right dates back to the 1970s, when he opposed the Equal Rights Amendment.
 In the early 1980s, he was head of Jerry Falwell’s Moral Majority in Washington state, and, in 1983, he founded the Home School Legal Defense Association (HSLDA), a legal advocacy group that is also a ministry to “defend and advance the constitutional right of parents to direct the education of their children and to protect family freedoms.”
 According to its mission statement, the HSLDA relies on “parental rights” and “religious freedom” to guarantee the “fundamental, God-given, constitutional right of parents and others legally responsible for their children to direct their education.”

-Farris, who ran for lieutenant governor of Virginia in 1993 (he lost), also founded elite evangelical Patrick Henry College (PHC) in Purcellville, Va., where HSLDA is based.
-PHC is often referred to as “God’s Harvard” and though it is very small, it is a well-known training ground for the religious right and a pipeline for conservative jobs in Washington, D.C.
-Students in PHC’s Strategic Intelligence Program, for example, can graduate with security clearances from summer internships, and end up in the CIA, FBI or the NSA.
+Farris, who ran for lieutenant governor of Virginia in 1993 (he lost), also founded the elite evangelical Patrick Henry College (PHC) in Purcellville, Virginia, where HSLDA is based.
+PHC is often referred to as “God’s Harvard” and, though very small, is a well-known training ground for the religious right and a pipeline for conservative jobs in Washington, D.C.
+Students in PHC’s Strategic Intelligence Program, for example, can graduate with security clearances from summer internships and end up in the CIA, FBI or the National Security Agency.

 The HSLDA, where Farris remains on the board, has become a powerful lobbying tool for the Christian Right in terms of education.
 Though its members only make up about 15% of the nation’s 1.5 million homeschooled children, it has been highly influential in derailing homeschooling regulations in many states.
 “I’ve never seen a lobby more powerful and scary,” said the legislative director for Michigan Democratic representative Stephanie Chang in 2015.

-The HSLDA is also anti-LGBT, promoting a constitutional amendment in 2004 that would have banned same-sex couples from both marriage and civil unions.
-In 2006, the group lobbied for a constitutional amendment to ban same-sex marriage and, in 2012, Farris threatened to sue three LGBT students at PHC who were anonymously running a blog titled Queer Patrick Henry College.
+The HSLDA is also anti-LGBTQ, promoting a constitutional amendment in 2004 that would have banned same-sex couples from both marriage and civil unions.
+In 2006, the group lobbied for a constitutional amendment to ban marriage equality, and in 2012, Farris threatened to sue three LGBTQ students at PHC who were anonymously running a blog titled Queer Patrick Henry College.
 Farris sent a private message to the blog’s Facebook page, in which he complained that the blog was infringing on the school’s copyright of the PHC name.
 He threatened that if the blog wasn’t taken down, the school would pursue legal action, reveal the bloggers’ identities, and seek damages.
 The bloggers posted Farris’ message publicly and soon thereafter, he backed off on his threat to litigate.

-And, in 2014, the ADF was accredited by the Organization of American States (OAS), the world’s oldest regional organization, established to promote state sovereignty as well as human rights, democracy, security and development.
-With accreditation from the OAS, ADF attorneys are able to attend meetings and debates and influence policy from within, to battle “groups promoting abortion and radical sexual agendas.”
-The ADF has also received official accreditation for the Organization for Security and Co-operation in Europe and the EU Fundamental Rights Agency.
-Currently, according to its website, ADF has offices in Mexico City, Vienna (the headquarters of its international arm), Brussels, Strasbourg, Geneva and New Delhi and offers training in various locations around the world as well as access to grants and consultation.
+And, in 2014, ADF was accredited by the Organization of American States (OAS), the world’s oldest regional organization, established to promote state sovereignty as well as human rights, democracy, security and development.
+With accreditation from the OAS, ADF attorneys are able to influence policy by attending meetings and debates—to battle “groups promoting abortion and radical sexual agendas.”
+ADF has also received official accreditation for the Organization for Security and Co-operation in Europe and the EU Fundamental Rights Agency.
+Currently, according to its website, ADF has offices in Mexico City, Vienna (the headquarters of its international arm), Brussels, London, New Delhi, Geneva and Strasbourg, France.
+It also offers training in locations around the world as well as access to grants and consultation.

-The ADF’s longstanding antipathy toward LGBT people has become public through its work on lawsuits, various statements it has made, and materials it has offered on its website over the years.
-It has also promoted the idea of a “homosexual agenda”— a nefarious scheme to destroy Christianity and, eventually, civilization through LGBT people’s efforts to secure equality under the law.
-To those who believe in this conspiracy theory, LGBT people are not really seeking equality; rather, they are actually seeking to destroy such things as Christianity, the family and culture.
+ADF’s longstanding antipathy toward LGBTQ people has become public through its work on lawsuits, various statements its leaders have made and materials it has offered on its website over the years.
+It has also promoted the idea of a “homosexual agenda”— a nefarious scheme to destroy Christianity and, eventually, civilization through LGBTQ people’s efforts to secure equality under the law.
+To those who believe in this conspiracy theory, LGBTQ people are not really seeking equality; rather, they are actually seeking to destroy such things as Christianity, the family and culture.

-Sears co-wrote a book that was first published in 2003 and still available called The Homosexual Agenda: Exposing the Principal Threat to Religious Freedom Today.
-The authors claim that the ADF has nothing but “respect, compassion, and sensitivity toward those ensnared in homosexual behavior.”
-But they then go on to warn people about homosexuality, to support the pseudoscientific and dangerous practice of so-called “ex-gay” therapy, to falsely link homosexuality to pedophilia, and to claim that schools are “indoctrinating children” into homosexuality.
-“Lately,” the authors breathlessly claim, “homosexual behavior on college campuses is taking a dangerous new turn — the promotion of sexual relations between adults and children, known as pedophilia.”
-Despite all objections to the contrary — virtually all real medical associations have debunked the once-common claim that gay men molest children at higher rates than straight men — Sears and his co-author insist that homosexuality and pedophilia “are intrinsically linked.”
+Sears co-wrote a book first published in 2003 and still available called The Homosexual Agenda: Exposing the Principal Threat to Religious Freedom Today.
+The authors claim that ADF has nothing but “respect, compassion, and sensitivity toward those ensnared in homosexual behavior.”
+But they then go on to support the pseudoscientific and dangerous practice of so-called “ex-gay” therapy, to falsely claim that LGBTQ people are more likely to engage in pedophilia, and to claim that schools are “indoctrinating children” into being LGBTQ.
+Lately, the authors breathlessly claim, “homosexual behavior on college campuses is taking a dangerous new turn — the promotion of sexual relations between adults and children, known as pedophilia.”
+Despite all scientific objections to the contrary — virtually all legitimate medical associations have debunked the once-common claim that gay men molest children at higher rates than straight men — Sears and his co-author insist that homosexuality and pedophilia “are intrinsically linked.”